Personalized Robotic Object Rearrangement from Scene Context: PARSEC Benchmark and Dataset

-\textbf{Comparing Manually Defined and Real User Preferences}: We compared our crowdsourced data from a fridge in the \code{Dissimilar} category with two rule-based user personas resembling the sorting criteria from \cite{wu2023tidybot}, with preference rules such as `Put soda cans and eggs on the top door shelf' and `Put produce on the middle shelf'.
+\textbf{Comparing Manually Defined and Real User Preferences}: We compared our crowdsourced data from a fridge in the \code{Non-Uniform} category with two rule-based user personas resembling the sorting criteria from \cite{wu2023tidybot}, with preference rules such as `Put soda cans and eggs on the top door shelf' and `Put produce on the middle shelf'.
 Figure~\ref{fig:pairwise-comparison} visualizes the average WordNet similarity between rule-based arrangements (S1, S2) and real user arrangements (U1–U5).
-We find that real user arrangements exhibit lower within-user similarity scores ($Si,Si$) compared to rule-based arrangements ($Uj, Uj$) and show higher variance in between-user similarity scores ($Si,Sj$) than rule-based arrangements ($Ui,Uj$), indicating that object arrangements in PARSEC are less rigid and more diverse than rule-based personas.
-The diversity and flexibility of preferences makes adaptation more challenging, motivating our decision to collect crowdsourced data.
+We find that real user arrangements exhibit lower within-user similarity scores ($Si,Si$) compared to rule-based arrangements ($Uj, Uj$) and show higher variance in between-user similarity scores ($Si,Sj$) than rule-based arrangements ($Ui,Uj$), indicating that object arrangements in PARSEC are more lenient and diverse than rule-based personas.
+The diversity and leniency of real-world placement preferences makes adaptation more challenging, motivating our decision to collect crowdsourced data.